asaritech/ukey1-react-sdk/README.md

 ## Usage

-First, you need your `App ID`.
-Remember that React SDK servers for client-side apps, so *you won't need the Secret Key*!
+First, you need your [App ID](https://dashboard.ukey.one/developer).
+Remember that React SDK serves for client-side apps, so *you won't need the Secret Key*!
-We also recommend to set the *Client-side protection* in our Developer Console.
+In our dashboard, we also recommend to activate Domain and Return URL Protection.

 ### Example